Landscape Draycott_07 twitter.jpg

 • Thistles, docks, ragwort etc are not indicators of unimproved grassland.

-This also means that the ‘3-year rule’ where a temporary grass field becomes permanent pasture and can’t be ploughed up or called arable is also avoided-this was always just a BPS rule.
+This also means that the ‘3-year rule’, where a temporary grass field becomes permanent pasture and can’t be ploughed up or called arable, is also avoided.
+This was always just a BPS rule.

 What is a Herbal Ley for SAM3?

 The definition is loose being a mix of grass, legumes and herbs and is leading to some mickey taking.
-SFI, by trying to move away from prescriptive guidance has left a loophole but best practice is a mix of multiple grasses, legumes and herbs with the equivalent CS GS4 option saying 5 grasses, 3 legumes and 5 herbs.
+SFI, by trying to move away from prescriptive guidance has left a loophole.
+Best practice is a mix of multiple grasses, legumes and herbs with the equivalent CS GS4 option saying 5 grasses, 3 legumes and 5 herbs.
 That guidance also requires no fertiliser inputs.
 Herbal leys also suit a longer cutting or grazing rotation to allow the slower growing species to develop and flower.
 Ley length can be extended by leaving it to seed after 3 years to regenerate naturally.

 There is more guidance in our Herbal Leys 'How To' guide.

-My field doesn’t seem to qualify for the SFI option I want?
+My field doesn’t seem to qualify for the SFI option I want

 Land use codes were based on the land use on the annual Basic Payments Scheme (BPS) application form that will no longer be required.
 This means that unless you change it, it will remain.
-One example I encountered recently was a farm that had a muck heap recorded as a temporary feature which meant the field was not eligible for a whole field option or the hedge payments.
+One example I encountered recently was a farm that had a muck heap recorded as a temporary feature.
+This meant the field was not eligible for a whole field option or the hedge payments.
 Removing the temporary feature from the maps resolved this.
 You can do this on the Rural Payments Agency (RPA) website following this guidance.

 What is a hedge?